bruvellu/cephalic-furrow/3-text/furrow.md

 # Results

-## Cephalic furrow mutants form ectopic folds at the head--trunk boundary
+## Cephalic furrow mutants form variable ectopic folds at the head--trunk boundary

 We studied cephalic furrow mutants to understand how defects in cephalic furrow formation impact the tissue interactions at the head--trunk boundary during